anbox-cloud/discourse-docs/howto/application/extend.md

    [note type="information" status="Tip"]

    - Supported hooks are `pre-start`, `post-start` and `post-stop`.
-   - Use the `CONTAINER_TYPE` variable to distinguish between regular and base instances.
+   - Use the `INSTANCE_TYPE` variable to distinguish between regular and base instances.

    See [Hooks](https://discourse.ubuntu.com/t/hooks/28555) for more information.
    [/note]